jeffshurtliff/jeffshurtliff.github.io/_pages/skills.md

 title: My Skill Set
 permalink: /skills/
 ---
+I have a wide variety of skills that make me an asset.

 ## Python Development
 I have several years of experience developing in Python for both open-source and private enterprise-level projects.